hanyuone/Ways-to-NOT-make-money/py2/README.md

           Stopping deforamation of program
           More Animations
           Removing all ugly default grey.
           Remove crapping moving money animation.
-(R.I.P 2 hours) Make a Notification Box that contains notifications like: Not Enough Money! & other simple notifications.
-(This Will be inplace of the Moving money animation.
+(R.I.P 2 hours) - DONE in V0.7.2!
+          Make a Notification Box that contains notifications like: Not Enough Money! & other simple notifications.
+(This Will be inplace of the Moving money animation. - DONE in V0.7.2!

      Bug test marathon & Management of user bug testing.
 (Support Email?)